mschuchard/puppet-check/README.md

 ## Description
 Puppet Check is a gem that provides a comprehensive, streamlined, and efficient analysis of the syntax, style, and validity of your entire Puppet code and data.

-**IMPORTANT**: The current support for encrypted yaml validation is experimental.
-The code is blocked in the current release (the files will continue to be treated as unrecognized) and will be unblocked when the feature is finished in a future version.
+**IMPORTANT**: The current support for encrypted yaml validation is experimental and should be considered a beta feature as of 2.3.0.

 ### Former Method for Code and Data Checks
 ![Old](https://raw.githubusercontent.com/mschuchard/puppet-check/master/images/puppetcheck_old.png)